syncfusion-content/blazor-docs/blazor/scheduler/getting-started.md

 ## Initialize the Scheduler component

 The [Blazor Scheduler](https://www.syncfusion.com/blazor-components/blazor-scheduler/) component can be rendered on the page by defining the `SfSchedule` tag helper.
 And also, define the required Scheduler views in the `ScheduleView` tag helper.
-Add the following code example to your `index.razor` page which is available within the `~/Pages/` folder, to initialize the Scheduler component.
+Add the following code example to the `index.razor` page which is available within the `~/Pages/` folder, to initialize the Scheduler component.

 ```cshtml
 @using Syncfusion.Blazor.Schedule